Structure Atomic Skills for Claude Code's Multi-Project Mode

 /server/routes/auth.js, /server/middleware/validation.js

-- Dependencies: Existing Express.js app structure,
+- Dependencies: Existing Express.js app,

-validator npm package (already installed).
+validator npm package.

 4. The Output Directive

-The exact code blocks that were changed or added.
+The exact code blocks changed or added.

-A confirmation that all pass criteria were met.
+Confirmation all pass criteria were met.

 # Multi-Project Workspace Initiation